 Equivalent time series design involves the use of a measurement followed by intervention followed by measurement etc. In many ways, this design is a repeated post-test only design.
 The primary goal is to plot the results of the post-test and determine if there is a pattern that develops over time.

 For example, if you are tracking the influence of blog writing on vocabulary acquisition, the intervention is blog writing and the dependent variable is vocabulary acquisition.
 As the students write a blog, you measure them several times over a certain period.
 If a plot indicates an upward trend you could infer that blog writing made a difference in vocabulary acquisition.

 Repeated measures is the use of several different treatments over time.
 Before each treatment, the group is measured.
 Each post-test is compared to other post-test to determine which treatment was the best.

-For example, lets say that you still want to assess vocabulary acquisition but want to see how blog writing and public speaking affect it.
+For example, let’s say that you still want to assess vocabulary acquisition but want to see how blog writing and public speaking affect it.
 First, you measure vocabulary acquisition.
 Next, you employ the first intervention followed by a second assessment of vocabulary acquisition.
-Third, you use the public speaking intervention followed by a third assessment of vocabulary acquisition.
+Third, you use the public speaking intervention followed by the third assessment of vocabulary acquisition.
 You now have three parts of data to compare